CommRogue/dataimporthandler/README.md

-# Data Import Handler for Apache Solr 9.6.x
+# Data Import Handler for Apache™ Solr 9.6.x
 An Apache Solr™ package for importing records from database systems into Apache Solr collections.

 The following fork adds support for the Data Import Handler package in Solr 9.6.x